sealldeveloper/randomhost-mac/README.md

 # Random Host

-Create and assign a random hostname to a Linux system every time it boots up.
+Create and assign a random hostname to a Linux system every time it boots up, modified to imitate a MacBook hostname.

 ## Installation